Project A (film): Plot

 Having thwarted Fei's plan to sell the rifles to the pirates, Dragon has a conversation with the Admiral's daughter, Winnie.
-He learns that the Captain wasn't smuggling rifles for San-po, he was buying the rifles from the army to arm his men.
+He learns that the Captain wasn't smuggling rifles for San pao, he was buying the rifles from the army to arm his men.
 Overhearing this, Fei gets into an argument with Dragon.
 The gangsters come after Fei, and he tells them that Dragon is to blame for the missing rifles.
 Dragon is forced to flee with Winnie.
-After teaming up with Fei, being tortured for information about the rifles, and falling from the face of a clock tower, Dragon is tracked down by the police for a for a third time, and they help him get away as they arrest the gangsters.
+After teaming up with Fei, being tortured for information about the rifles, and falling from the face of a clock tower, Dragon is tracked down by the police for a third time, and they help him get away as they arrest the gangsters.

 Having lost the rifles, the pirates take a ship hostage, the passengers including a Rear Admiral.
 Mr. Chou proposes an arms-for-hostages deal and the Colonel consents.
 Having overheard the conversation, Dragon confronts the Colonel and convinces him that the gangsters and the pirates will never fear the law if the police force are corrupt.
 It is agreed that Dragon will assume all responsibility for the mission to save the hostages, and the Colonel allows the Marine Police to be brought back into full force.

-Mr. Chou is brought in by the police and beaten until he tells Dragon and Tin-tsu how to get to San-po.
-Dragon, posing as Mr. Chou, gets on board a ship that takes him to San-po's hideout, and they are followed by the rest of the squad.
+Mr. Chou is brought in by the police and beaten until he tells Dragon and Tin-tsu how to get to San Pao.
+Dragon, posing as Mr. Chou, gets on board a ship that takes him to San Pao's hideout, and they are followed by the rest of the squad.
 Fei sneaks aboard and poses as a pirate.
 After a lot of tricky undercover work, the cavalry arrives, and there is a final confrontation in the middle of the pirate's lair.
-Dragon, Tin-tsu, and Fei engage in a hand-to-hand battle with San-po, eventually killing him with a hand grenade when he's rolled into the carpet.
+Dragon, Tin-tsu, and Fei engage in a hand-to-hand battle with San Pao, eventually killing him with a hand grenade when he's rolled into the carpet.
 After the battle, they sail a raft to take the hostages back to Hong Kong.